• Skip to main content

 ♦ Do the same type of exercise, level of intensity and length of time every day at roughly the same time

 ♦ Try and avoid putting your dog in a stressful situation.
-If he’s become anxious due to vision loss for example, sticking to your usual route and the familiar can help.
+For example, sticking to your usual route and the familiar can help if they become anxious due to vision loss.

 According to the 2018 AAHA Diabetes Management Guidelines for Dogs and Cats: